 A Message from WFBF President Jim Holte

 Jim Holte was elected president of the Wisconsin Farm Bureau Federation in 2012.
 He was elected to the WFBF Board of Directors in 1995.
 He represents District 9 which consists of the Barron, Chippewa, Dunn, Pierce, Polk, Rusk, Sawyer and St. Croix county Farm Bureaus as well as the Superior Shores County Farm Bureau (made up of Ashland, Bayfield, Douglas and Iron counties).
 Jim was elected to the American Farm Bureau Federation Board of Directors in January of 2015 as a representative of the Midwest region.
-Jim and grows corn soybeans and alfalfa on 460 acres of land south of Elk Mound.
+Jim grows corn, soybeans and alfalfa on 460 acres of land south of Elk Mound.
 He also raises beef steers.
 He and his wife, Gayle, have two children and five grandchildren.